prasoonku/vidloader/README.md

 For permissions
 sudo a+x install.sh
 sudo ./install.sh
-4. Select Y option it will copy the files to /usr/share/docs/vidloader
+4. Select Y option.
+It will copy the files to /usr/share/docs/vidloader.
 5. To run vidloader simply run the command ./vidloader from the directory.